hemansnation/MERN-Stack-Roadmap-2022/README.md

 - Make a component of module and export it as named or default export
 - Make a component or module and import it

+### Day 42

+React Events

+- What is an event?
+- What is the different between an HTML element event and React event?
+- Write at least 4 keyboard events?
+- Write at least 8 mouse events?